 MPhil in Modern European History

-The MPhil in Modern European History is a taught postgraduate course with a substantial research component, which runs for nine months covering the three terms (Michaelmas, Lent and Easter) of the Cambridge Academic Year.
-It is designed both for students who want to enhance their understanding of the social, cultural, political and economic history of modern Europe, and for those who want to go on further primary research.
+The MPhil in Modern European History is a taught postgraduate course with a substantial research component, which runs for nine months covering the three terms (Michaelmas, Lent and Easter) of the Cambridge academic year.
+It is designed both for students who want to enhance their understanding of the social, cultural, political and economic history of modern Europe, and for those who want to pursue further primary research.
 It provides intensive research training for those who wish to go on to prepare a doctoral dissertation, but it is also a freestanding postgraduate degree course in its own right.

 The course covers Europe from roughly the middle of the eighteenth century to the present.
 The principal countries studied are France, Germany, Russia, Italy and Spain.
 It offers an introduction to key themes and selected topics in Modern European History, as well as intensive methodological and historiographical training.
 Particular attention is paid to the production of an independently conceived, lengthy piece of original research.

 All students will submit a thesis of 15,000–20,000 words, worth 70 per cent toward the final degree.

 Students also produce three 3,000-4,000-word essays, two in Michaelmas term and another in Lent term; each essay is worth 10% of the final degree grade.